OSD Students Will

 - Apply reliable information and systematic decision making to personal financial decisions.

-By May 2020, at least 85% of ALL students in grades 1-5 will score above the 50th percentile in ELA as measured by trimester MAP assessments.
+By May of 2022, at least 90% of ALL students in grades 1-5 will score above the 50th percentile in reading as measured by spring MAP assessments.

-By May 2020, at least 85% of ALL students in grades 1-5 will score above the 50th percentile in Math as measured by trimester MAP assessments.
+By May 2022, at least 90% of ALL students in grades 1-5 will score above the 50th percentile in Math as measured by the fall and spring MAP assessments.